Glossary

 Goods, services, supports and assistance available to the general public which are not funded by the NDIS.

-Community supports and services include social, study, leisure or sporting that are available in the community from local non-government groups such as men's sheds or playgroups.
+Community supports and services include social, study, leisure or sporting activities that are available in the community from local groups, such as men's sheds or playgroups.

-Other government supports and services include health, mental health, early childhood, school education, higher education, justice, transport, housing, child protection and family support, and employment services.
+Mainstream supports and services are delivered by other government departments like health, mental health, early childhood, education, justice, transport, housing, child protection and family support, employment services and aged care.

 Community connections

-Information provided by a local area coordinator to help people who are not NDIS participants make connections to the right supports and services to meet their needs.
+Information provided by a local area coordinator or early childhood partner to help people who are not NDIS participants make connections to community and mainstream supports and services to meet their needs.

 Community connections assist people with: